derriktrace/Agents-SDK-Automations/README.md

 Notes

 Built-in logging shows intermediate steps and debug info.

-    It will defang all URLs (e.g., http://example.com → hxxp://example[.]com) to prevent accidental clicks.

-    You can adapt the agent tools for integration into SOC tools, SIEMs, or ticketing systems.
+It will defang all URLs (e.g., http://example.com → hxxp://example[.]com) to prevent accidental clicks.You can adapt the agent tools for integration into SOC tools, SIEMs, or ticketing systems.